stashed/stash/docs/guides/platforms/minio.md

 - Install `Stash` in your cluster following the steps [here](/docs/setup/install.md).

-- You should have understanding of following Stash terms:
+- You should have understanding of following Stash concepts:

   - [Restic](/docs/concepts/crds/restic.md)
   - [Repository](/docs/concepts/crds/repository.md)